AresMUSH/aresmush.com/tutorials/config/fs3combat_armor.md

 ## Vehicle Armor

 Vehicles can have armor.
-It works the same way as personal armor, but it is automatically 'worn' by the vehicle; you don't have to use a separate command to apply it.
+Unless otherwise specified above, the modifiers work the same way as personal armor.

+Vehicle armor is automatically 'worn' by the vehicle.
+You don't have to use a separate command to apply it, and in fact _cannot_ change the vehicle's armor type.